Decoding the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

-Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Next, after the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach